-Reviews indicate that the Schwinn 250 Recumbent Bike (Est. $500) is not only super quiet – making it easy to listen to music or watch TV during a workout – but also well made.
-This commercial-grade recumbent exercise bike uses a magnetic eddy current brake for resistance, which experts say is quieter and lasts longer than bikes with belt tensioners.
+Reviews indicate that the Schwinn 270 Recumbent Exercise Bike (Est. $500) is not only super quiet – making it easy to listen to music or watch TV during a workout – but also well made.
+This top-grade recumbent exercise bike uses a magnetic eddy current brake for resistance, which experts say is quieter and lasts longer than bikes with belt tensioners.
 A USB port allows you to charge your phone or tablet as you exercise, and can be used with a flash drive to transfer data to a Schwinn Connect website for tracking your fitness goals.
 Heart rate monitors are built into the hand grips and the bike is chest-strap compatible, though a strap is not included.

-If the idea of spending $500 for an exercise bike is a turn off, many reviews recommend the Marcy ME 709 Recumbent Exercise Bike (Est. $170) as the best recumbent model for under $200.
-It's one of the top-rated recumbent bikes at Walmart.com, Amazon.com and Wayfair.com, where hundreds of owners praise its convenience and value.
+If the idea of spending $500 for an exercise bike is a turn off, many reviews recommend the Marcy ME 709 Recumbent Exercise Bike (Est. $165) as the best recumbent model for under $200.
+It's one of the better-rated recumbent bikes at Walmart.com, Amazon.com and Wayfair.com, where hundreds of owners praise its convenience and value.
 The Marcy ME 709 boasts a magnetic resistance system for a quiet workout and smooth pedal action.
 Owners say it provides an efficient and user-friendly experience, with a no-frills design that is straightforward to assemble and use.
-The LCD console displays basic info such as speed, distance and calories burned, but doesn't offer workout programs or a heart rate monitor.
+The LCD console displays basic information such as speed, distance and calories burned, but doesn't offer workout programs or a heart rate monitor.
 The compact design is ideal for tight spaces, and users say the lightweight ME 709 is easy to move with its built-in wheels.
-The bike includes a two-year limited warranty.
+The bike includes a two-year limited warranty on the frame (only).

 One problem with all recumbent bikes is that they can hog floor space.
 Not so for the Exerpeutic 400XL Folding Recumbent Bike (Est. $150), which can compress to half its normal size for compact storage.
 Similar to the 900XL, the 400XL includes a magnetic resistance system, eight tension settings, a built-in heart rate monitor and an LCD console.
-The solid frame can still support up to 300 pounds, and owners say its performance is quiet and smooth.
-The 400XL is "easy to assemble, use and store," says one user at Amazon.com.
+The solid frame can still support up to 300 pounds, and owners and experts say its performance is quiet and smooth.
+User ratings are positive -- 4.5 stars after nearly 1,000 write-ups at Amazon.com.
 BestFitnessAdvisor.com also has a largely positive impression, though it warns that the 400XL might be too cramped for tall users.
 Borden notes that anyone taller than 6 feet 2 inches or so should consider that before opting for this model.
 Unlike the 900XL's three-year warranty, the 400XL has only a one-year limited warranty.